 Early Origins of the Blackehyle family

 The surname Blackehyle was first found in Devon, where they held a family seat from ancient times, long before the Norman Conquest in 1066.

 Blackhall can be found "in the regality of Garioch, Aberdeenshire.
 William de Blackhall who appears on a jury of inquest retouring William de Tullidaff of Lentush and Rothmaise heir of his father in 1398 is apparently the first of the name recorded. "

-Important Dates for the Blackehyle family
+Early History of the Blackehyle family

 This web page shows only a small excerpt of our Blackehyle research.
 Another 193 words (14 lines of text) covering the years 1420, 1420, 1499, 1547, 1655, 1716, 1708, 1716, 1690, 1694, 1792, 1760, 1763, 1770 and 1667 are included under the topic Early Blackehyle History in all our PDF Extended History products and printed products wherever possible.

 Blackehyle Spelling Variations

 Blackehyle has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Blackehyle have been found, including Blackhall, Blackall, Blakhall, Blaikhall and many more.